 Dr Patricio Bustos, imprisoned in 1975 under the military dictatorship in Chile

-In some cases, the ICRC also supports former detainees, facilitating their return to society.
+We seek to alleviate the suffering of families, particularly by restoring communication between detainees and their relatives.
+In some cases, we also support former detainees, facilitating their return to society.

-Wherever we can, we also visit people detained for other reasons, in both criminal and administrative detention, if doing so could improve their treatment and the conditions under which they are being held.
+Wherever we can, we also visit people detained for other reasons, including the most vulnerable if doing so could improve their treatment and the conditions under which they are being held.
 Our work includes visiting detainees under the jurisdiction of international courts and tribunals.